• Skip to main content

 Vegan Tuna Salad Made with Chickpeas

 I adore all of Jessica in the Kitchen‘s creations, and she has created one stunning vegan tuna salad sandwich!
-She’s added Old Bay, capers, fresh herbs and onion to create this mouthwatering sandwich.
+She’s added Old Bay, capers, fresh herbs, and onion to create this mouthwatering sandwich.

-A vegan chickpea tuna salad sandwich.
+A plant-based chickpea tuna salad sandwich.

 Vegan Chickpea Tuna Salad | Photo and recipe by Jessica in the Kitchen